Abby Dowse Spills Out Of Glitter Bikini That’s Way Too Small For Her

-Abby Dowse definitely knows how to handle a tiny bikini – the Australian model didn’t rack up her 1.4 million Instagram followers out of thin air.
-With near-daily updates that showcase this bombshell’s Barbie-like proportions in super-stylish swimwear or lingerie, Abby is fast proving that pulling off the most minimal of outfits is strictly her domain.
+Abby Dowse definitely knows how to handle a tiny bikini — the Australian model didn’t rack up her 1.4 million Instagram followers out of thin air.
+With near-daily updates that showcase this bombshell’s Barbie-like proportions in super-stylish swimwear or lingerie, Abby is quickly proving that pulling off the most minimal of outfits is her domain.

-It looks like today has brought just this from the star.
+It looks like today isn’t any different.

-Earlier today, Abby updated her account.
-The photo had switched things up from yesterday: while Saturday saw Abby indoors and in selfie mode, today brought the blonde back outdoors and poolside.
-Abby was definitely dressed for the water.
-This beauty had opted for a girly finish via a pink bikini boasting glitter-effect fabrics, with a knotted bust detail further enhancing the vibe.
-With specks of white adorning the mostly-pink palette, this two-piece also ticked boxes for variety, although there’s no denying that the swimwear’s upper appeared a little on the small side.
-Fans definitely got a healthy cleavage-flashing today, alongside a reminder that Abby’s rock-hard abs, slim waist, and toned thighs are some of the best on Instagram.
+Earlier, Abby posted an update to her account, and today’s photo definitely switched things up from what she posted yesterday.
+While Saturday’s pic showed Abby indoors and in selfie mode, today’s snap shows the blonde outdoors and poolside, and Abby was definitely dressed for the water.

+This beauty opted for a more girly look for this photo.
+She wore a pink bikini that had glitter-effect fabrics and a knotted bust detail that further enhanced the vibe.
+With specks of white adorning the mostly-pink palette, the two-piece also showcased some variety in the model’s choice of swimwear, although there’s no denying that the bikini top appeared to be a little on the small side.
+Fans definitely got a healthy dose of Abby’s cleavage, as well as a reminder that Abby’s rock-hard abs, slim waist, and toned thighs are some of the best on Instagram.

 Abby was photographed reclining backwards in a seated position with her right arm propping her up and her left held up to her head.
 The blonde’s trademark hair appeared loose and slightly matted – while the effect was a little messy, it somehow added a real feel to Abby’s somewhat-unreal proportions.

-In short, it was the perfect update, with Abby’s followers definitely seeming to agree.
+In short, it was the perfect update, and Abby’s followers definitely seemed to agree.

 “You look so stunning Abby,” one fan wrote.

 “This bikini is gorgeous you look amazing!!
-As always,” another added.
+As always,” a second one added.

 “You’re just an absolute supermodel.
-No other way to put it, hair looking incredible, looking fabulous every possible situation” was another comment sending Abby the thumbs-up.
+No other way to put it, hair looking incredible, looking fabulous every possible situation” was a third commenter, sending Abby the thumbs-up.

 Unsurprisingly, countless other replies praising the model filled the post’s comments section, with over 305 fans dropping by to leave their thoughts.
-The six-hour timeframe bringing them in also clocked Abby and her bikini over 10,000 likes.
-While many responses saw fans remark on today’s bikini, a fair amount of fans simply wanted to let Abby know what a fierce body she has.
+Abby and her bikini also managed to score over 10,000 likes in just six hours.
+While many fans remarked on today’s bikini, others simply wanted to let Abby know what a fierce body she has.

 “Stomach looks incredible Got the cup matching the bikini Look like a chalice for a [sic] perfect for you,” one fan stated.

-Indeed, this sensation does come with quite the enviable physique.
-With a small bone structure and a solid amount of muscle underneath those curves, Abby seems to have it all – and that’s without getting into the beauty.
+Indeed, this sensation does have quite the enviable physique.
+With a small bone structure and a solid amount of muscle underneath those curves, Abby seems to have it all.